Your Mattress Flame Retardant Might Be Making You Sick

 How do I avoid harmful mattress flame retardants?

-The best way to avoid harmful mattress flame retardants is to shop USA-made mattress brands and avoid buying a secondhand mattress if you can.
+The best way to avoid harmful mattress flame retardants is to shop for USA-made mattress brands and avoid buying a secondhand mattress if you can.

 Mattress manufacturers aren’t required to disclose any of the flame-retardant chemicals they use—and harmful chemicals are often still used in mattresses made overseas.